 - In the critical care setting, this can be seen on arterial BP monitoring.

 - Muffled heart sounds

 - Blunted Y-Descent on JVP

-- Classic Beck’s Triad (Hypotension, muffled heart sounds, elevated JVP) rarely all 3 present.
+- Classic Beck’s Triad (hypotension, muffled heart sounds, elevated JVP) although all 3 are rarely present together.

 Differential for pulsus paradoxus: Constriction, pulmonary embolism, right-ventricular infarction, severe pulmonary diseases (asthma/COPD), severe hypotension.